-The satellite-derived surface concentration of chlorophyll a (CHL) is an important measure of the amount of phytoplankton, but is known to have large errors in the Baltic Sea (Darecki and Stramski, 2004; Attila et al., 2013).
-This is due both to problems in the atmospheric correction procedures and in the separation of phytoplankton pigments from the colored dissolved organic matter (CDOM).
-The standard CHL algorithm essentially measures total absorption of blue light by a mixture of phytoplankton pigments, nonalgal particles and CDOM.
-The separation of these components is difficult in case of large and variable concentrations of CDOM that are typical of the Baltic Sea.
-While the satellite-derived CHL overestimates true near-surface CHL in the Baltic Sea due 25 to the high concentration of CDOM (Darecki and Stramski, 2004), the phenology of CHL is still a meaningful indicator of the timing of phytoplankton blooms, as the early increase in turbidity is well correlated with phytoplankton spring bloom and the summer maximum in turbidity is correlated with the cyanobacteria blooms in the central Baltic Sea.
+The satellite-derived surface concentration of CHL is an important measure of the amount of phytoplankton, but is known to have large errors in the Baltic Sea (Darecki and Stramski, 2004; Attila et al., 2013).
+This is due both to problems in the atmospheric correction procedures and in the separation of phytoplankton pigments from the CDOM.
+The standard CHL algorithm essentially measures total absorption of blue light by a mixture of phytoplankton pigments, non-algal particles and CDOM.
+The separation of these components is made difficult by the large and variable concentrations of CDOM that are typical of the Baltic Sea.
+While the satellite-derived CHL overestimates true near-surface CHL in the Baltic Sea due to the high concentration of CDOM (Darecki and Stramski, 2004), the phenology of CHL is still a meaningful indicator of the timing of phytoplankton blooms, as the early increase in turbidity is well correlated with phytoplankton spring bloom and the summer maximum in turbidity is correlated with the cyanobacteria blooms in the central Baltic Sea.

-- The time series of CHL in the central Baltic Sea (Fig. 8) shows the well-known an-5 nual cycle with maxima corresponding to the summer cyanobacteria and the spring diatom blooms.
-A statistically significant (F test, p = 0.05) increasing trend can be detected in the 1998-2013 time series of mean CHL in central Baltic Sea (Fig. 8) with a slope of 0.067 mg m-3 year-1.
+The time series of CHL in the central Baltic Sea (Fig. 8) shows the well-known annual cycle with maxima corresponding to the summer cyanobacteria and the spring diatom blooms.
+A statistically significant increasing trend can be detected in the 1998-2013 time series of mean CHL in central Baltic Sea (Fig. 8) with a slope of $0.067 \text{ mg m}^{-3} \text{ year}^{-1}$.
 However, it is not clear how much of the increase is truly due to an increase in phytoplankton vs. increases in CDOM and non-algal particles.
-As phytoplankton is expected to have a strong annual cycle in the open Baltic 10 Sea, it is, however, likely that the distinct spring increase in CHL is due to the phytoplankton spring bloom.
-The timing of the annual CHL maximum (DMCHL) averaged over central Baltic (Fig. 1b) has advanced from 1998 to 2013 at a mean annual rate of -1.66 day year-1.
-It is remarkable that while in the 1980s (e.g. 1985-1989; Kahru et al., 1991) the spring bloom concentration of chlorophyll a was approximately double 15 of that of the late summer cyanobacteria bloom (dashed line in Fig. 9a), currently CHL during the summer cyanobacteria bloom is significantly higher (solid line in Fig. 9a).
+As phytoplankton are expected to have a strong annual cycle in the open Baltic Sea, it is likely that the distinct spring increase in CHL is due to the phytoplankton spring bloom.
+The timing of the annual satellite-derived CHL maximum (DMCHL) averaged over central Baltic (Fig. 1b) has advanced from 1998 to 2013.
+However, interpreting this change is complex, as there are two main annual peaks, one due to the mainly diatom-dominated spring bloom, the other associated with the cyanobacterial summer bloom.
+It is notable that while in the 1980s (e.g., 1985-1989, Kahru et al., 1991) the spring bloom concentration of chlorophyll a measured at sea was approximately double of that of the late summer cyanobacteria bloom (dashed line in Fig. 9a), currently the satellite-estimated CHL during the summer cyanobacteria bloom is significantly higher (solid line in Fig. 9a).
 A similar change in chlorophyll values around 1990, with a decrease in spring and an increase in summer, has been reported from the western Gulf of Finland (Raateoja et al., 2005).
-Another significant change is the earlier occurrence of the summer CHL 20 - maximum.
-While in 1985-1989 it occurred in late summer (August-September, year days 213-270), the maximum now is on 7 July (year day 188).
-The current annual maximum now occurs at the time that used to be summer minimum in 1985-1989.
+While the timing of both spring and summer blooms has become earlier, the switching of the annual maximum between those two can create large interannual fluctuations.
+While the summer CHL maximum in 1985-1989 occurred in late summer (August-September, year days 213-270), the current satellite estimate of the summer maximum is around